alex-fitzgerald/parchment/README.md

 <img src="https://github.com/user-attachments/assets/b2ad4bbe-835e-4ea2-aac4-81d29b445158" width="150px" />

 Parchment is a simple wee handful of headless components to help compose scrollable sections with visual indicators.

-<small>Get it?
-Scrollable?
-Parchment? 🤓</small>
+No dependencies other than the usual `react`

+<small>_Scroll_able...
+Parchment... 📜</small>

 ## Installation
 ```bash
 npm install parchment
 ```

-No dependencies other than `react` and `react-dom`.

 ## Usage
 We're using React Context under the hood, so you'll need to wrap any parchment fellas with the `ParchmentProvider`.